BloomTech-Labs/bg-emotion-tracker-fe/docs/src/pages/docs/suggestions.md

 # Suggestions

 -   Consolidate Style frameworks.
-Currently we use Less and Styled-components which is a bad practice.
-We suggest to just remove styled-components and just use Less because the antd framework uses Less.
+Currently we use Less and Styled-components which isn't ideal.
+We suggest to just pick on or the other (styled-components or Less).

 -   All pages should be responsive and look good on mobile